Home

 Custom orthotics are inserts that are specially moulded to your feet.
 The best orthotic is one designed around your feet and how they move.
 This is best done in the clinic with the treating chiropractor who can customise your orthotics.

-We have decided to use ICB orthotics because they are of good quality, easy to customize to your feet, comfortable, easily fit in existing shoes and are reasonably priced.
+We have decided to use ICB orthotics because they are of good quality, easy to customise to your feet, comfortable, easily fit in existing shoes and are reasonably priced.

 Biomechanical problems affecting the feet can increase stresses within the foot structures and the surrounding soft tissues, creating localised pain in the feet and ankles as well as problems in the lower limbs, knees, hips and back.